lb15571225369-tech/AnnoyingVillagers/Readme.md

 * Use this mod in a modpack.
 * Make videos and showcases about this mod.
 * Write your own code that uses this code as a dependency (such as addons or datapacks).
+* Use any assets from the mod due to it is from community.

 ### You CANNOT
-* Use or redistribute ANY assets of this mod, even for personal use.
+* Redistribute the mod.

 ### Disclaimer
 <sub>